About Me - Barbara

-We’re glad you’re here.
+I am glad you’re here.
 This is a place where we can share our stories, struggles, and joys as breastfeeding mothers.
-We want to let you know that you’re not alone in this journey and that there are plenty of resources available to help you succeed.
+I want to let you know that you’re not alone in this journey and that there are plenty of resources available to help you succeed.

-We’ve got tips on how to breastfeed in public, information about the best nursing bras, and even a guide to pumping at work.
-We also love hearing from our readers—if you have any questions or ideas for posts, please let us know!
+I’ve got tips on how to breastfeed in public, information about the best nursing bras, and even a guide to pumping at work.
+I also love hearing from our readers—if you have any questions or ideas for posts, please let us know!

 The main one for a baby is that it’s the only way to give them all the nutrients they need.

 Papaya is a fruit that is rich in vitamin A, C, and B6.
 It also contains iron and calcium.